xaxxon/v8toolkit/README.md

 available to javascript.
 There's no requirement to make everything available, and unfortunately there's no introspection in C++ to look at the class and make everything available automatically.

+###NOTE: the following code is out of date, add_constructor must go AFTER adding members and methods and a call to finalize() stating that all members and methods are added.

     auto person_wrapper = i->wrap_class<Person>;

     // adds a constructor function in JavaScript called "Person"